ExtendRealityLtd/Academy/Documentation/Tutorials/WorkingWith3rdPartySDKs/UsingOculusIntegration/WorkingWithTheOVRCameraRig/README.md

 ![Drag OVRCameraRig Controller To Controller Parameter](assets/images/DragOVRCameraRigControllerToControllerParameter.png)

-### Step 8
+### Step 7

 The `OVRCameraRig` has now been configured so VRTK can recognize the various required elements for the `TrackedAlias` prefab.
 All that is left is to add the `OVRCameraRig` to our `TrackedAlias` in the scene.

-Select the `TrackedAlias` GameObject from the Unity Hierarchy window then drag and drop the `OVRCameraRig` GameObject into the `Elements -> Element 0` parameter on the `Linked Alias Association Collection Observable List` component.
+Select the `TrackedAlias` GameObject from the Unity Hierarchy window then drag and drop the `OVRCameraRig` GameObject into the `Camera Rigs -> Elements -> Element 0` parameter on the `Tracked Alias Facade` component.

 > Note: This `Element 0` parameter should already exist from the previous set up of the `TrackedAlias`, however if it doesn't exist then simply set the `Size` parameter to `1`.